Whitelash/contact_tracing_program/README.md

 # Contact Tracing Program
-This is an application that analyses a small dataset to determine how a virus is spreading based on contact tracing dataset to determine how a virus is spreading based on contact tracing data.

 Below is a set of instructions that led to the creation of this program.

 ## Running the contact tracing program